thomasjbradley/markbot/README.md

 ### Performance testing

-Markbot can check the performance of a website on simulated networks—or without.
+Markbot can check the performance of a website on simulated networks—or without network throttling.
 Markbot will check specific performance statistics and compare them to a performance budget.

 *The `path` option is the only one that’s required—leaving any of the others off will skip the test.* If only the `path` is included the default performance budget will be used.